 In The Hunger Games, the battle between Thresh and Clove could be best described as "one-sided".
 He grabs her by the throat and Clove's smugness satisfyingly melts away into terrified panic as she screams for help, before he finishes her by repeatedly smashing her up against the cornucopia's outer wall.

 In Godzilla (2014), the first battle between Godzilla and the male Muto at Honolulu goes this way.
-Godzilla beats the tar out of it due to his superior size and strength, forcing the male Muto to flee.
-He also beats the heck out of the female one until the male joined in.
+Godzilla supposedly beats the tar out of it due to his superior size and strength, forcing the male Muto to flee.
+He also beats the heck out of the female in the final battle until the male joined in.